otrv4/otrv4/otrv4.md

 A curve point is decoded as follows:

-1. Interpret last bit of byte 57 as the least significant bit of the x-coordinate.
+1. Interpret the last bit of byte 57 as the least significant bit of the x-coordinate.
 Denote this value `x_0`.
 The y-coordinate is recovered simply by clearing this bit.
 If the resulting value is `>= p`, decoding fails.
 2. To recover the x-coordinate, the curve equation implies `x^2 = (y^2 - 1) / (d * y^2 - 1) (mod p)`.
 The denominator is always
    non-zero mod p.